abcnorio/nspawn-aiml/Readme.md

 systemctl restart systemd-networkd.service && sysctl -p && ifconfig
 ```

-As an alternative we can `echo` it to get immediate results.
+As an alternative we can `cat` the value `1` to get immediate results.
 But those won't last for a reboot.

 ```bash
 cat /proc/sys/net/ipv6/conf/$IFACE/disable_ipv6